Our combination halibut and salmon fishing charters from Seward, AK, target everything that is in season June 20 – September 5.

 The kayaking excursions are offered to those booking the charter at a discount – if those in your family are interested in going on a kayaking/sightseeing tour, we can take them on the same departure and return.

 The boat will load everyone at the same time, depart at 6am, drop off crew (when aboard) by 8am, and will be within minutes of the fishing grounds and ready to start.
-The earlier departure time affords 1.5 hours additional boat time at no extra charge.
-I.E: When no such kayaking/taxi exists, the fishermen have the boat for the additional 1.5 hours to fish (if necessary) at no additional charge.
+The earlier departure time affords 1 hour additional boat time at no extra charge.
+I.E: When no such kayaking/taxi exists, the fishermen have the boat for the additional 1 hours to fish (if necessary) at no additional charge.

 The early departure time is intended to be value added to the fishing crew at all turns – whether it’s having the opportunity to see a glacier or having an extra hour to fish, or just being able to keep the family or group with different interests together on the same day trip.
-The vessel’s high tunnel catamaran design allows for fast travel through choppy weather, as well as high initial stability for those who dread the sea sickness.
+The vessel’s high tunnel catamaran design allows for fast travel through choppy weather, as well as high initial stability for those who dread sea sickness.

-The Thomasea departs at 7:30AM and returns by ~5-6PMand provides a fishing charter platform for up to 6 on an all day excursion, with the ability to land on the beach as well for loading and unloading with its landing craft design.
-The vessel is 32×11′ length overall, and is very capable in seas.
-The full walk around house provides plenty of deck space for the fishing crew, while it’s cabin is cozy and dry during transit times or to make a snack.
-The 7:30 departure time allows for a more relaxed morning, and the 6 person capacity allows for a more private experience while out and about.
-Trips are due to return between 5 and 6 pm.
+The Thomasea departs at 6AM and returns by ~5PM and provides a fishing charter platform for up to 6 on an all-day excursion, with the ability to land on the beach as well for loading and unloading with its landing craft design.
+The vessel is 32×11′ length overall and is very capable in seas.
+The full walk-around house provides plenty of deck space for the fishing crew, while its cabin is cozy and dry during transit times or to make a snack.
+The 6 person’s capacity allows for a more private experience while out and about.
+Trips are due to return by 5 pm.

 The Seward Silver Salmon Derby runs the 2nd Saturday of August every year, and is not only Alaska’s oldest fishing derby, but also the highest-dollar cash prize fishing derby in Alaska.
 You can buy tickets right at the store, and it’s a blast!

-A $10 cancellation fee is imposed for all reservations cancelled.
+- A $10 cancellation fee is imposed for all reservations cancelled.

-Cancellations must be received by email only to [email protected] The cancellation notice date is the date the email was received at [email protected] Phone cancellations will not be accepted.
+- Cancellations must be received by email only to [email protected] The cancellation notice date is the date the email was received at [email protected] Phone cancellations will not be accepted.

-Cancellations received by email 30 days prior to the first day of the reservation are charged a $10 cancellation fee and you will receive a refund of 90% of the total amount of the reservation.
+- Cancellations received by email 30 days prior to the first day of the reservation are charged a $10 cancellation fee and you will receive a refund of 90% of the total amount of the reservation.

-Cancellations received by email 15 to 29 days prior to the first day of the reservation are charged a $10 cancellation charge and you will receive a 75% refund. of the total amount of the reservation.
+- Cancellations received by email 15 to 29 days prior to the first day of the reservation are charged a $10 cancellation charge and you will receive a 75% refund. of the total amount of the reservation.

-Cancellations received by email 14 days to zero days prior to arrival are charged a $10 cancellation fee and you will receive a 50% refund onlyif we are able to rebook your camping, cabin, fishing, kayaking, watertaxi, shuttle, lunch, or activity.
+- Cancellations received by email 14 days to zero days prior to arrival are charged a $10 cancellation fee and you will receive a 50% refund only if we are able to rebook your camping, cabin, fishing, kayaking, watertaxi, shuttle, lunch, or activity.
 If we are not able to rebook your reservation then no refunds will be issued and.
 You must call or e-mail Miller’s Landing post date of cancelled stay in order for us to research whether or not your site booked.
 Sites that were booked of course qualify for the 50% refund, sites that were not unfortunately do not.

-In some situations a raincheck worth 75% of your reservation may be issued at the discretion of Miller’s Landing management instead of the applicable cancellation charge.
+- In some situations a raincheck worth 75% of your reservation may be issued at the discretion of Miller’s Landing management instead of the applicable cancellation charge.
 If this option appeals to you please suggest this at the time of cancellation.
 Rainchecks are good for one year and may be used for activities, camping or lodging owned by Miller’s Landing or towards the cost of hats, tee shirts, gifts, etc. sold in the Miller’s Landing store or items sold online.
 For items purchased online the customer is expected to pay for the cost of postage.
 Rainchecks may NOT be transferred to another person.